WWE Rumors: Plenty Of Surprises Being Planned For This Week’s Superstar Draft

 The next WWE Superstar Draft is scheduled to begin at the end of this week on Friday Night SmackDown and conclude on Monday Night Raw.
-The announce teams have already been moved all around the different brands, but superstars are about to find themselves wrestling on new nights.
-When it comes to this year’s draft, WWE is doing whatever possible to keep things a secret and they’re planning a lot of surprises for everyone.
+The announced teams have already been moved all around the different brands, but superstars are about to find themselves wrestling on new nights.
+When it comes to this year’s draft, WWE is doing whatever is possible to keep things a secret, and they’re planning a lot of surprises for everyone.

 The Superstar Draft is a way of truly shaking things up and moving superstars around to provide fresh starts and new match-ups.
 It’s even possible that championships may be moved from one brand to another with title-holders taking their belts and heading to red or blue.